ropensci/roweb3/content/champions/files/mentors_champions_template.md

 If you developed a package before please, link the github/gitlab repo:

-* Do you have experience doing code review?
+* Do you have experience reviewing code?

-  * No, I have never review code.
+  * No, I have never reviewed code.

-  * No, I have not review code, but I went through the rOpenSci review process.
+  * No, I have not to reviewed code, but I went through the rOpenSci review process.

-  * Yes, I have review code for rOpenSci or other organization.
+  * Yes, I have reviewed code for rOpenSci.

   * Yes, I have been editor for rOpenSci.

 ## Mentoring information

-* Would you prefer to mentor a person that: _Choose all that apply_
+* Would you prefer to mentor a person that wants to: _Choose all that apply_

-  * Wants to develop a new package
+  * Develop a new package

-  * Wants to send their package to rOpenSci’s review process
+  * Send their package to rOpenSci’s review process

-  * Wants to be a reviewer for rOpenSci
+  * Be a reviewer for rOpenSci

 * Why would you like to be a mentor for the rOpenSci champions program? _Please respond in a maximum of 200 words._